Ownership

 Owners pay attention to the details (because details matter) and they hold others accountable for getting the details right.

-Owners avoid saying “they or them” when referring to other teams.
+Owners don’t shift blame—they build bridges.
+They avoid saying “they or them” when referring to other teams.
 Instead, they realize it is their own responsibility to build a bridge with the other team.

-Owners are effective agents of change.
+Owners are effective champions of change.
 Once they understand the vision for a change, even if they disagree with it, they get on board and commit to helping the change happen.

 An organization with a strong culture of ownership enables leaders to do more, faster, and independently.